Excellware/VSC-Extension/README.md

-# dt README
+# Dynamo Tools Extension README

-This is the README for your extension "dt".
+This is the README for your extension "Dynamo Tools".
 After writing up a brief description, we recommend including the following sections.

 ## Features